Podcast: Play in new window | Download

 The master put a hole in the servant’s logic.
 If he knew the master was “a hard man,” he should’ve taken his stewardship more seriously.
 The servant’s words backfired and sealed his fate.
 While the master’s joy was evident with the previous two servants, the third servant witnessed the opposite: indignation.
 Why?
 Part of the reason is contained in the words “you knew.”
 The servant knew the master was severe but was unfaithful anyway.

-The servant made two strong accusations.
+The wicked and lazy servant made two strong accusations.
 First, he said the master was cruel and expected more from his servants than he should: He was “a hard man.”
 Second, he said the master took what didn’t belong to him, reaping where he hadn’t sown, and gathering where he hadn’t scattered.
 In response, the master repeated the words that were true of him (“I reap where I have not sown, and gather where I have not scattered seed”), but left out the words that weren’t true—“a hard man.”
 Up to this point, the master’s behavior showed him to be gracious and fair.
 He had given the servants the amounts they could handle, and he rewarded their efforts.
 But he did expect a return on his investment, and the application for us is that God gives us money and expects us to be faithful stewards who produce a return on His investment, which means using it for His glory.

 We have the same expectation when we invest our own money.
 Imagine giving money to an investment manager.
 Your hope is that you will receive more than you gave him.
 It would be ridiculous if the investment manager said to you, “You’re such a difficult investor; I didn’t invest your money for you.
 Here—take back what you gave me.”
 You would be frustrated, and you might even say something like the master said: “You could have at least invested it in a savings account so that I would receive some interest!”